yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-updatableassetgroup.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 A group of updatable assets.

-An azureADDevice can be a member; an updatable asset group cannot be a member.
+An [azureADDevice](../resources/windowsupdates-azureADDevice.md) can be a member; an updatableAssetGroup cannot be a member.

 Inherits from [updatableAsset](../resources/windowsupdates-updatableasset.md).